 Assessment FOR vs. Assessment OF Learning

 Assessment for learning occurs at the beginning of a unit and continues throughout.
 This assessment drives your instruction and helps you determine what needs reteaching or what your students already understand.
-It is a method of delivering feedback to your students for how they can improve.
-Assessment for learning is what has traditionally been referred to as diagnostic and formative assessment.
+It is a method of delivering feedback to your students on how they can improve.
+Assessment for learning has traditionally been referred to as diagnostic and formative assessment.

 Assessment For Learning

-At this stage, you are looking to see where your students are, where you want them to be, and make decisions about how you will get there.
+At this stage, you are looking to see where your students are and where you want them to be and make decisions about how you will get there.
 There are many ways that teachers can engage in assessment for learning.
 Gone are the days when the paper-and-pencil evidence was the only thing that mattered.
 This triangulation of data, or relying on data from three different sources, is an essential part of the evaluation process in education today.

 Observation

 Teachers have professional judgment.
 Your observations are a very valid form of assessment in your classroom.
-The key to doing this well is all in how you document the observations you make.
+The key to doing this well is in how you document your observations.

-I can use these as checklists and places to jot quick notes about the students' performance.
-I have an evidence collector page for each student, which is simply a place to stick each note that I gather on that student.
+I can use these as checklists and places to jot quick notes about the students’ performance.
+I have an evidence collector page for each student, simply a place to stick each note I gather on that student.

-I also sometimes just use a basic chart with spaces for each of my students to record my observations in point-form or coded format.
+I also sometimes use a basic chart with spaces for each student to record my observations in point-form or coded format.
 An example of a coded format would be to use letters to stand for behaviors I observe, such as:

 E = Engaged O = Off Task D = Distracted